-Note: If your symptoms are caused by your hormonal medication, we suggest that you discuss your options with a doctor.
-These steps may reduce symptom severity, but are unlikely to be able to stop them completely whilst you remain on the same medication.
+Note: If your symptoms are caused by your contraceptive medication, we suggest that you discuss your options with a doctor.
+These steps may reduce symptom severity, but are unlikely to be able to stop them completely while you remain on the same medication.

-Healthy Diet- This is probably the most critical step, because what you eat affects your overall hormonal balance considerably .
+Healthy Diet- This is probably the most critical step, because what you eat affects your overall health considerably .

 1. Eat lots of fresh fruit and vegetables

 2. Eat lots of fibre (and drink water with it!)

 4. Reduce meat and dairy products